spasquier/symfony-stripe-demo/README.md

 docker-compose up
 ```

-To copy dummy product images to public folder and build app js files
+To copy compile and copy assets to public directory execute the following commands
-execute the following commands (having `yarn` installed on your system is required):
+(you need `yarn` installed on your host OS):
 ```
 cd symfony-stripe-demo/stripe_demo
 yarn install